laravel-enso/tables/README.md

 To install outside of Enso:

-1. install the package `composer require laravel-enso/vuedatatable`
+1. install the package `composer require laravel-enso/tables`

-2. if needed, publish and customize the config: `php artisan vendor:publish --tag=vuedatatable-config`
+2. if needed, publish and customize the config: `php artisan vendor:publish --tag=tables-config`

 3. install the api implementation for the front end, [tables](https://github.com/enso-ui/tables).
 Be sure to check out front end docs [here](https://docs.laravel-enso.com/frontend/tables.html).